-During its early phases, this cancer is usually asymptomatic.
+In its early stages, this cancer typically shows no symptoms.
 Some cancer patients don’t develop any symptoms in the early stage.
-But, as time passes, the signs are quite similar to that of an enlarged prostate.
+However, over time, the signs become similar to those of an enlarged prostate.

 According to experts, signs often believed to correlate with this cancer feature lower urinary symptoms.
 They tend to be easy to recognize.

 - Uncomfortable and dull pain (particularly in the lower pelvis)